notahat/machinist/README.markdown

       assert_redirected_to post_path(assigns(:post))
     end

+`plan` will save any associated objects.
+In this example, it will create an Author, and it knows that the controller expects an `author\_id` attribute, rather than an `author` attribute, and makes this translation for you.

-You an also call plan on ActiveRecord associations, making it easy to test nested controllers:
+You can also call plan on has\_many associations, making it easy to test nested controllers:

     test "should create comment" do
       post = Post.make